stardot/beebem-windows/README.txt

                         or off.

   RS423 Destination   - Select where to send the serial port data.
+                        Select Microvitec Touch Screen to enable touch screen support.

 View Menu:

-  DirectDraw On/Off   - Switches DirectDraw screen output on or off.
-                        DirectDraw should be faster than normal output but this is not always the case.
-Choose whatever gives the best frame rate.
+  Display Renderer    - Selects how BeebEm draws to the screen.
+                        DirectX9 will probably be the fastest.

-  Buffer In Video RAM - When using DirectDraw each frame can be prepared in
+  DirectX Smoothing   - When using DirectDraw or DirectX9 enabling smoothing
-                        either video or system RAM.
-This option switches between the two.
-Choose whatever gives the best frame rate or look.

-  32-bit DirectDraw   - Switches between 8 bit and 32 bit full screen mode.
-                        A 32 bit mode may look better than 8 bit.
+                        will switch on bilinear interpolation.
+This will blur the display slightly which will give it a smoother look.

   Speed and FPS On/Off - Show or hide the relative speed and the number of
                          frames per second.

   Full Screen         - Switch to full screen mode.

   Window Sizes        - Sets the window size.
-The bigger the window the
-                        slower it gets!

-  DirectDraw Full Screen Mode - Screen resolution to use in DD full screen
+  DirectX Full Screen Mode - Screen resolution to use in full screen
                         mode.
 The higher resolutions may look better.

   Monitor Type        - Selects the type of monitor to emulate.